 Well, it has been a busy start to 2021, we’ve received a lot of emails with lots of questions.
-I thought one of the more interesting ones was a question from Han in China, who asked why does listening and learning a new language like you learned your first language work?
+In today's English listening practice lesson I thought I would respond to a question from Han in China, who asked why does listening and learning a new language like you learned your first language work?
 Why is it better than other approaches to learning to speak English, or any language, fluently?

 Now there is no easy one line answer to this as there is a lot of research and science behind the answer.
 It’s tempting to say "well it just works!", I know I wouldn’t be happy with that answer.
 So in today’s podcast English lesson, which is a conversation in English you can just sit back and listen to, I’ve produced a whole podcast to help answer this relatively simple question.